glowingkitty/GlowPrinter/README.md

 For 3D printers up to 50cm in height, 61cm width and 45cm depth.

-Looking for the full 3D model of the project?
+Want to double check if you are building the case correctly?
 [Download the "GlowPrinter case.step" file from GrabCAD](https://grabcad.com/library/glowprinter-1).

 ## Required tools